coughingmouse/Korean-Romanization/diacriticsv.md

 * About ⟨ㅢ⟩...

 Yeah, about that.
 I don't think that's a topic to be dealt with romanization but rather in stadardizing Korean pronunciation.
 This system is mainly a transliteration, and the only real reason transcription is included here is to compensate for the outdated official standard pronunciation.
+If you are wondering how to pronounce it, let me tell you that Koreans are also not sure how they should pronounce it, so everyone's mileage varies.
+I personally use the short i sound from English.

 ## To read more about the topic...